Robert Rogers (Manitoba politician): Federal politics

 Rogers turned to federal politics in 1911.
 The federal Conservative Party under Robert Borden defeated Wilfrid Laurier's governing Liberals in the 1911 federal election, due in part to assistance from Roblin's electoral machine in Manitoba.
-Although Rogers was not a candidate in the election, he was appointed as Canada's Minister of the Interior and Superintendent-General of Indian Affairs on October 10, 1911.
+Although Rogers was not a candidate in the election, he was appointed as Canada's Minister of the Interior and Superintendent-General of Indian Affairs on 10 October 1911.
 Seventeen days later, he was acclaimed to the House of Commons in a by-election for Winnipeg.

-Rogers was given additional responsibilities as Minister of Mines on March 30, 1912.
-On October 29, 1912, he left his other portfolios to become Canada's Minister of Public Works, a position which he held for five years.
+Rogers was given additional responsibilities as Minister of Mines on 30 March 1912.
+On 29 October 1912, he left his other portfolios to become Canada's Minister of Public Works, a position which he held for five years.
 He did not seek re-election in 1917.

 He attempted to return to the House of Commons for Lisgar in the 1921 election, but lost to Progressive candidate John Livingstone Brown by 1,164 votes.

 Rogers was returned to parliament in the 1925 election, defeating former Liberal premier Tobias Norris by 1,617 votes in Winnipeg South.
 In the following year's election, he lost his seat to Liberal John Stewart McDiarmid by 1,171 votes.

 He was a candidate at the Conservative Party leadership convention in 1927.
 He finished fifth out of six candidates.
-His vote mostly vanished in the second vote - the leader was elected through run-off voting.
+His vote mostly vanished in the second vote – the leader was elected through run-off voting.
 His lack of French ended his drive for the leadership.

 Rogers won election to the House of Commons for a third time in the 1930 election, defeating McDiarmid by 343 votes.
 He was not included in the cabinet of Conservative prime minister Richard Bennett, and retired from politics in 1935.
+He died the following year.